vi-lcandido/oidevs-to-do-list/README.md

 ---

-## :hammer: Utilitários
+## :hammer: Utilities

-- Layout do figma: <a href="https://www.figma.com/file/xJayderpYiZp3eaPx8Xoxs/To-do-OiDevs?node-id=0%3A1&t=bMeWULgXxLTagCH5-0" >[Figma]</a>
+-  Figma layout: <a href="https://www.figma.com/file/xJayderpYiZp3eaPx8Xoxs/To-do-OiDevs?node-id=0%3A1&t=bMeWULgXxLTagCH5-0" >[Figma]</a>

-Obs: O figma desse projeto foi criado pelas próprias desenvolvedoras servindo de base para o desenvolvimento.
+Obs: The Figma project was created by the developers themselves, serving as a basis for the development.

 ---

-## :rocket: Devs
+## :rocket: Developers
   <p>Amanda Guerra:  <a href="https://github.com/amaendoas">GitHub</a></p>
   <p>Carol Ferraz: <a href="https://github.com/carolferraz">GitHub</b></sub></a><p>
    <p>Ivina Albuquerque: <a href="https://github.com/Ivina-als">GitHub</b></sub></a><p>